 Within ten (10) days after demanding payment for his shares, a dissenting stockholder shall submit the certificate(s) of stock representing his shares to the Company for notation thereon that such shares are dissenting shares and proof that such dissenting shareholder has voted against the proposed corporation action in order to exercise his appraisal right.
-His failure

-Page 4 of 47 SEC Form IS-20 to do so shall, at the option of the Company, terminate his appraisal rights.
+His failure to do so shall, at the option of the Company, terminate his appraisal rights.
 No demand for payment as aforesaid may be withdrawn by the dissenting stockholder unless the Company consents thereto.